So what’s my law practice worth?

-No. But thinking about future predictable revenue in the context of referral fees is a concept that lawyers can wrap their heads around to appraise a firm.
+No. But thinking about future predictable revenue in the context of referral fees is a concept that lawyers can wrap their heads around.

-So what valuation method does Roy use to determine the right number?
+So how does Roy determine the right number?

-If you’d like more information on other market realities, as well as a more comprehensive discussion of Roy’s valuation method, consider reading Roy’s eBook, Exit Strategies for Lawyers.
-It’s only about 30 pages long, but it will tell you everything you’ve ever wanted to know about how to value a law practice and a lot more!
+If you’d like more information on other market realities, as well as a more comprehensive discussion of Roy’s appraisal method, consider reading Roy’s eBook, Exit Strategies for Lawyers.
+It’s only about 30 pages long and it will tell you everything you’ve ever wanted to know about how to value a law practice and a lot more!

 Roy Ginsburg, attorney coach and law firm succession consultant, can provide you with the valuation insight you need to prepare your practice for sale.
 Call him today at (612) 524-5837 or contact him by email.